ProtoGit/jquery.push/README.md

         // ...
     });

-    $.postPush('/foo', {}, function() {
+    $.postPush('/foo', {}, function(response) {
         // ...
     });

-    $.postPush('/foo', {}, '#bar', function() {
+    $.postPush('/foo', {}, '#bar', function(response) {
         // ...
     });

-Note that the callback is serialised and stored within the `state` data, and then re-called every time the corresponding `popstate` event is fired.
-For best performance, it's better to delegate any event listeners to a parent static elem
+Note that the callback is converted to a string and stored within the event `state` data, and then re-called every time the corresponding `popstate` event is fired.
+That means no native functions can be passed directly as the callback, and for best performance it's better to delegate any event listeners to a parent static element.